spxbhuhb/adaptive/doc/internals/resource.md

 > [!NOTE]
 >
 > I've been thinking about using an inline get for the accessor, but it might be bad idea because of
 > the direct index.
-If I inline the call ,multi-module setups will have a hidden dependency because
+If I inline the call, multi-module setups will have a hidden dependency because
 > of the index.
 This might or might not be a problem, I should check it in detail before using inline.
 >